Runtime Analysis of the SMS-EMOA for Many-Objective Optimization: Conclusion

 \section{Conclusion}

 Motivated by the observed difficulty of the \NSGA for many objectives, this paper resorted to the \SMS, a variant of the steady-state \NSGA, and proved that, different from the \NSGA, it efficiently solves the \mojzj problem.
-Noting that the \SMS also employs non-dominated sorting, but replaces the crowding distance with the hypervolume, this result together with the one of Wietheger and Doerr~\cite{WiethegerD23} for the \NSGAthree supports our conclusion that non-dominated sorting is a good building block for MOEAs, but the crowding distance has deficiencies for more than two objectives.
+Noting that the \SMS also employs non-dominated sorting, but replaces the crowding distance with the hypervolume, this result together with the ones of \cite{WiethegerD23,OprisDNS24} for the \NSGAthree supports our conclusion that non-dominated sorting is a good building block for MOEAs, but the crowding distance has deficiencies for more than two objectives.

 We also showed that the stochastic population update proposed in~\cite{BianZLQ23} for the bi-objective \SMS becomes less effective for many objectives.
 All these results in a very rigorous manner support the general knowledge that multi-objective optimization becomes increasingly harder with growing numbers of objectives.